-In this course, students will evaluate concepts related to the management and treatment of polytrauma patients, with emphasis on techniques to keep the injured patient alive during the emergency transfer.
-They will develop ability in the use and handling of specialized material and equipment to immobilize, and stabilize the patient, ensuring effective treatment.
-In addition, describe the pathology and physiology of the different types of traumas in the different anatomical structures, in order to provide the patient with an adequate management and treatment.
+In this course, students will evaluate concepts related to the management and treatment of polytrauma patients, with emphasis techniques to keep the injured patient alive during the emergency transfer.
+They will develop ability in the use and handling of specialized material and equipment to immobilize, and the patient, ensuring stabilize effective treatment.
+In addition, describe the pathology and physiology of the different types of traumas in the different anatomical structures, in order to patient with provide the an adequate management and treatment.